IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 Sections below provide specific guidance about how handle metadata for stylesheets, workflow definitions, and privacy policies.
-If other files types will be managed, local policy should establish values for type, category, format, mime-type and masterIdentifier elements
+If other files types will be managed, local policy should establish values for type, category, format, mime-type and masterIdentifier elements.

 ###### 2:3.87.4.1.2.1 category element